 - finding out whether you qualify for charitable grants.

-Remember, your water and sewage cannot be cut off in the same way as your other bills like electricity.
+Your water and sewage can't be cut off in the same way as your other bills like electricity.
 But as an essential household bill, it’s worth considering alongside your other priority bills before other non-priority payments.

 Find out who is your water supplier by visiting Water UKOpens in a new window and entering your postcode